SergK/vagrant-fuel-docs/README.md

 #### More information

 Actually we clone project on the host system and not on the VM, this ensures us for using the same git configuration (global) options that are defined for user in the host system (_username, aliases, etc_ ).

 _- So why do we need vagrant separate box?
-We can use **virtualenv**_ _- Actually: **YES**.
-But what if:
+We can use **virtualenv**_

+_- Actually: **YES**.
+But what if:_

-1. You host machine running Windows
+_1. Your host machine is running on Windows_

-2. You are running CentOS or (RHEL), of course you can install all the necessary using yum
+_2. You are using CentOS or (RHEL), of course you can install all the necessary using yum_

-3. You don't want to install some libSOMETING-dev in your system or any other packages that we need to build the project **4.
-You want to install project with "one click"**
+_3. You don't want to install some libSOMETING-dev in your system or any other packages that we need to build the project and python packages_

-5. ...
-_
+_**4. You want to install project with "one click"**_

+_5. ..._